 - 1. Contact the Albury Public health unit on (02) 6053 4800 for advice on managing the outbreak (if required).
-It is quite likely they will provide a procedure on managing the outbreak. - 2.
+Its is quite likely they will provide a procedure on managing the outbreak. - 2.
 Inform all staff in the centre that there is a gastro outbreak. - 3.
 Put up an infectious disease notification within 24 hours. - 4.
 Implement infection control measures in accordance with the NQS 2.10 Hygiene and infection control policy. - 5.
 Display gastro outbreak signage (see attachments) - 6.
 Provide information to parents via Storypark- (gastro letter to parents) - 7.
 Complete illness register of sick children and staff (email the register to the public health unit within 24 hours of contacting them).
 Refer to the NSW Health Gastro Pack for childcare services. - 8.
-Exclude children from services until free of gastro-like symptoms for 48 hours and staff for 24 hours or 48 hours if handling food.

-- 9. Inform public health unit if 3 days have passed since a child/staff had vomiting and diarrhoea (email the final register to the public health unit) - 10.
-Remove the gastro outbreak signage once the outbreak is declared over by the public health unit. - 11.
-Notify the Department of a serious illness affecting the service within 7 days.
+Inform public health unit if 3 days have passed since a child/staff had vomiting and diarrhoea (email the final register to the public health unit) - 9.
+Remove the gastro outbreak signage once the outbreak is declared over by the public health unit. - 10.
+Notify the Department of a serious illness affecting the service within 7 days. - \\ Children and educators should be excluded until there has not been a loose bowel motion for 48 hours